The not-for-profit School of OJAYA Deep Meditation

 6 I got bored trying to WATCH my BREATH.
 Solve this

-7 I wanted to go beyond what GUIDED meditations could offer me ... and be self-empowered.
+7 I wanted deep PEACE of mind ... far beyond what GUIDED meditations could offer me.
 Learn how

 8 I was tired of trying to be MINDFUL ...
-I just wanted deep, blissful inner peace.
+I just wanted an everyday state of calm serenity.
 Learn how

 N Special Lesson on MINDFULNESS